Bottle Skills for the Bottle Refuser

 We will also talk about cups and straw options for the older baby.

-We will wrap with some scenarios where you may need further evaluation.
+We will wrap up with some scenarios where you may need further evaluation.

 Sometimes bottle refusal is a symptom of a feeding issue.
 Sometimes it is simply a matter of finding a good fit bottle for your baby and giving you a little know-how to build those bottle skills.